Desserts alcohol – 5 desserts to avoid if you are alcohol-free

 - Brandy snap

-- Raspberry liquor short bread.
+- Raspberry liquor shortbread.

-- Cheesecake with a special flavor.
+- Cheesecake with a special flavour.

 - Extra alcohol tiramisu! ( I forgot to mention that one, let’s call that number six)